The world's leading bookkeeping organisation

 Keep yourself up to date with events that shape the bookkeeping world and the members' calendar.

 Join us online for the biggest ever global gathering of bookkeepers. #BookkeepersSummit

-ICB's Australian CEO, Matthew Addison, operates from offices in Melbourne.
+ICB's Australian founder, Matthew Addison, operates from offices in Melbourne.

 ICB founded the European Federation of Bookkeepers, bringing together the leading bookkeeping bodies from European member states.